Bathroom mess stressing you out? Then follow these easy tips on how to declutter your bathroom.

 And even though you can see the trio of glittery eyeshadow and some caked-up mascara that first saw daylight in the 80s, you still can’t find your eyeliner.

 You know you need to do something, but you have no idea how to even get started.
 Luckily for you, tackling the bathroom is one of my favorite decluttering jobs!

 So let’s get started.

 Like all things, preparation is key.
-It’s super important to look at the big picture before you get into the nitty gritty, and to think about how you use your bathroom spaces.
+It’s super important to look at the big picture and think about how you use your bathroom spaces.
 So even if you’re tempted, don’t skip this step.

 Determine the spaces that you have available for storage in your ensuite or bathroom.
 What products are you keeping in them?
 How does it work for you at the moment?
 Don’t forget to look at what is by the bath or shower.
 Take some pictures of the state of things for your before and after shots!